puredrinkology/website/content/recipes/darkwood-sling/index.md

   over-shaking as this can dilute the flavors.
 A splash of grenadine can add a beautiful red hue and deepen the cherry notes. '
 base_spirit: null
-category: nonalcoholic
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Darkwood Sling is a riff on the classic Sling family, a group of long, refreshing drinks popular in the 19th century.
 Its cherry liqueur base, soda water, and citrus fruit twist are reminiscent of the Sling''s versatility and adaptability, making it a modern take on a historic cocktail. '
-family: ''
+family: 'highball'
 flavor_description: 'The Darkwood Sling is a delightful, vibrant cocktail with a playful balance.
 The Cherry Heering delivers a rich cherry sweetness and a hint of almond, while the soda water adds refreshing effervescence.
 The orange juice brings a bright citrus tang, cutting through the sweetness and adding a touch of acidity.
 The ice chills the drink and creates a smooth, velvety texture.  '
-fullname: The Darkwood Sling Nonalcoholic
+fullname: The Darkwood Sling
 glass: Cocktail glass
 has_alcohol: true
 ingredients: